 Have state agencies considered how the aging of the workforce will affect their ability to recruit, engage, and retain talented employees?

-There were no bills relevant to older workers introduced in the 2007-2008 legislative session.
-The following bill was introduced into the New Hampshire Senate in the 2005-2006 session:
+To date, there have been no bills relevant to older adults introduced in the Vermont legislature during the 2007-2008 session.
+There were also no bills introduced during the 2005-2006 session.